 This stroller is compatible with a variety of infant car seat carriers including Mountain Buggy Protect, Phil and Teds Alpha, some Graco Snugride Classic Connect seat, Snugride Click Connect 32, 35, Peg Perego Primo Viaggio 4-35, Chicco Keyfit 30, Maxi Cosi, and Cybex Aton.

 Ease of Setup

 Setting up the Nano is easy, with no tools and an average manual.
-It took us 4:32 minutes to put it together, going from openingthe box all the way up to being ready to use.
+It took us 4:32 minutes to put it together, going from opening the box up to being ready to use.

 The Nano earned a 7 of 10 for maneuverability, which is a nice score for an umbrella product.
 This stroller moves and turns like a larger stroller with better wheels.
 We had no difficulty pushing and turning on flat surfaces, with a small decrease in functionality when we hit rougher roads.
 However, pushing and turning on grass and gravel is still better than most of the competition.
 Even negotiating curbs is easy with a longer handle and less bounce.

 This stroller has rear wheel suspension and a single foam covered handlebar.
 With the limited seat reclines, 2 wheel suspension it probably isn't the best for passenger comfort.
 However, it does have an adjustable leg rest and adequate padding, so it isn't uncomfortable.

 The Nano earned a 6 of 10 for quality.
 The Nano has middle of the road components and materials that look rather nice.
 However, the final product had difficulty competing with some of the competition and came out feeling rather average with no real standout nods to quality with the possible exception of nicer wheels that move smoothly.

 — Juliet Spurrier, MD & BabyGearLab Team